nordnet/nordnet-ui-kit/docs/testing-component.md

 ## Mount

-If you know, that shallow rendering is not enough, embrace yourself—tests will become more fragile and slow.
+If you know, that shallow rendering is not enough, brace yourself—tests will become more fragile and slow.
 It is because mount needs browser environment, which can be polluted with side effects.
 Nevertheless, you also need to tune ava config to create browser environment.

 For that you would need [browser-env](https://github.com/lukechilds/browser-env) package.